XeroAPI/xero-ruby/docs/finance/FinanceApi.md

-xero_tenant_id = YOUR_XERO_TENANT_ID # String | Xero identifier for Tenant
+xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
-bank_account_id = 38400000-8cf0-11bd-b23e-10b96e4ef00d # String | string, GUID    Bank account Id
+bank_account_id = '38400000-8cf0-11bd-b23e-10b96e4ef00d' # String | string, GUID    Bank account Id
-from_date = 2020-07-01 # String | date, yyyy-MM-dd     Specifies the start date of the query period.
+from_date = '2020-07-01' # String | date, yyyy-MM-dd     Specifies the start date of the query period.
 The maximum range of the query period is 12 months.
-If the specified query period is more than 12 months the request will be rejected. to_date = 2021-06-30 # String | date, yyyy-MM-dd     Specifies the end date of the query period.
+If the specified query period is more than 12 months the request will be rejected. to_date = '2021-06-30' # String | date, yyyy-MM-dd     Specifies the end date of the query period.
 If the end date is a future date, the request will be rejected. opts = {
   summary_only: true # Boolean | boolean, true/false    The default value is true if no parameter is provided.
 In summary mode, the response will exclude the computation-heavy LineItems fields from bank transaction, invoice, credit note, prepayment and overpayment data, making the API calls quicker and more efficient.
 }